 8. Invest In A Financial Education

-In your 20s are the perfect time to gain an education in investing and all things finance related and fined a model that works for you.
+In your 20s are the perfect time to gain an education in investing and all things finance-related and fined a model that works for you.
 Expand your skills and learn new approaches to managing your personal finances.
 Read books on finance topics, watch webinars or listen to podcasts about personal finance topics which will help alert you to emerging investment opportunities, while growing your understanding of markets and investment niches.

 9. Get Insurance

 In your 20s you may feel immortal but statistics show this is a dangerous time for accidents and injuries.
-Whether its health insurance, income protection or contents insurance, insurance represents a financial backstop in case of calamity.
+Whether its health insurance, income protection or contents insurance, insurance represents a financial backstop in case of a calamity.

 Insurance may represent an additional monthly expense but not having insurance could potentially cost you much, much more.

 There is a wide range of resources available on the Internet or in books on a host of personal finance topics, covering what you can do with your money when you are in your 20s.
 Ask people who have knowledge and expertise in investment products you may be interested in and always research potential investments ahead of actually committing funds.

 A Final Observation

 One final smart thing to do while you are still in your 20s is to understand your personal worth.
 Go over your net worth with a financial advisor and see how that maps against your financial goals and saving or investment strategy.